ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 cmk / cmkf / [create-missing-karaoke-files / create-the-missing-karaokes-here](../BAT-and-UTIL-files-1/create-the-missing-karaokes-here.bat):

-Create karaoke files for **all songs** *in the current folder* that do not have them [TODO: add comment about what happens to songs with pre-approved lyrics]
+Create karaoke files for **all songs** *in the current folder* that do not have them Songs that have pre-approved lyrics go through the process automatically.

 ### 🌟 ❗TODO❗ [get-karaoke-for-playlist.bat](../BAT-and-UTIL-files-1/get-karaoke-for-playlist.bat):

 Create karaoke files for **all songs** *in a playlist* that do not have them — Traverses a playlist, running ```create-SRT``` on every file in the playlist.
-(In random order, to prevent alphabetical bias.)
+Files are run in random order, to prevent alphabetical bias, and transcriptions are done automatically if lyrics are pre-approved (or if lyriclessness is pre-approved).
-[TODO: during batch transcription, a lyricless file won't have txt]

 ### 🌟 ❗TODO❗ create-karaoke-automatically-from-approved-lyrics.bat {folder to recurse through]:

 Create karaoke files for **all songs** in a *folder tree* that do not have them, as long as their lyric file has been previously approved.
 This is intended so one can spend 100% of time aligning/approving lyrics (i.e. with ```get-lyrics-for-playlist.bat```), then go to bed and run this to generate everything that has pre-approved lyrics, saving the karaoke generation for another time (like when you are asleep).
-[TODO: during batch transcription, a lyricless file won't have txt]